-Before we check out the cases, it’s important to consider that there are general cases and brand-specific cases.
-A general case fits most brands and types of crossbows, while a brand-specific case is made by the same maker of the bow.
-If you choose a branded case, then always make sure to match your model number to the case.
+Before we check out the cases, it’s important to consider that there are both general options and brand-specific options.
+A general case fits most brands and types of crossbows, while a brand-specific model is made by the same maker of the bow.
+If you choose a branded model, then always make sure to match your model number to the case.

 However, we’ve seen instances where models not listed by the manufacturer do fit the case.
 If you’re unsure whether your bow will fit, it’s wise to contact the manufacturer directly or consult current owners to see if they were able to fit the same model as you.

 Now, let’s get started with our top picks and reviews of each.

 Best Crossbow Case Reviews

 In each review, we include the key highlights & specs to consider.
 Plus, we did our best to mention the brands and types of crossbows that fit each case.
 You’ll also find pros & cons to consider for each model, plus tips on why you might want to choose one over another.
 Our first review features our top overall pick.

 The overall most protective and best hard crossbow case is SKB’s ATA case.
 If you’re unfamiliar with SKB, the company specializes in bow cases, and in our opinion, they’re the best in the business.
 When you invest in an SKB case, you know you’re getting ultimate protection for your bow.
 Additionally, if you need a crossbow case for air travel, the ATA is a top-notch choice.